When posting your listing for sale or rent, here are some best practices for increasing the chances of getting it sold or rented.

 Lead response time

 In a study conducted by Dr. James Oldroyd of MIT, a real estate agent's odds of converted an online lead into a sale are increased 100 times if they respond to the lead within 5 minutes.
-While many of the factors below will help you get more leads and also filter out leads that are truly interested, your response time to a lead is most likely the most important factor to converting genuinely interested leads into your buyers or renters.
+While many of the factors listed in this guide will help you get more leads, your response time to a lead is most likely the most important factor to converting genuinely interested leads into your buyers or renters.